sykhangdha/mangareader-wp/README.md

 // To Install the "MangaReader" theme use style.css! //
 - Go to Appearance->Customize and in "Additional CSS" add the code from "style.css" to apply the theme.
 More themes will be available
+-YellowPencil is recommended but not required, I will include both the regular style.css + the export code for yellowpencil to import

 // To Update Manga Directory Page //
 - Replace functions.php in main theme folder